panxiuwen/Hackintosh_ASUS-PRIME-H410M-K_i310100f/README.md

 Otherwise the boot code will be stuck in the End RandomSeed+++

-If Legacy USB Support is not turned off, the boot code will be stuck in the HID：Legacy shim 2

 If you stuck in AppleUSB30XHCIPort@ XXXX, please switch to USB2.0 Interface.

 # Bootloader